-In this course, students explore theory and strategies in the design, development, and implementation of a multicultural curriculum in the content areas.
-In addition, students seek out and evaluate educational materials and resources to use in the creation and organization of this curriculum.
-(Summer Only)
+In this course, students explore theory and strategies in the design, development, and implementation of a multicultural curriculum in the content area.
+In addition, students seek out and evaluate educational materials and resources to use in the organization and creation of this curriculum.

-ENGLISH
+ENG - ENGLISH